-As at 31 December 2016, investments in associates amounted to KD 108,407,640 represent 42% of total assets.
+As at 31 December 2017, investments in associates amounted to KD 109,737,346 (KD 108,407,640 - 2016) represent 40% of total assets.
 Refer to significant accounting policies 2.3.1, critical accounting estimates 4 and note 8 to the consolidated financial statements.

-The entire carrying amount of individual investment in associates (including goodwill) is tested for impairment, which is judgmental and based on a series of assumptions.
+The entire carrying amount of individual investment in associate (including goodwill) is tested for impairment, which is judgmental and based on a series of assumptions.

-• Accordingly, we considered this as a key audit matter.
+Accordingly, we considered this as a key audit matter.

-As part of our audit procedures, we evaluated management's considerations of the impairment indicators of investment in associates.
-In such consideration, we assessed whether any significant adverse changes in the technological, market, economic, or legal environment in which the investee operates, structural changes in the industry in which the investee operates, changes in the political or legal environment affecting the investee's business and changes in the investee's financial condition.
+As part of our audit procedures, we evaluated managements considerations of the impairment indicators of investment in associates.
+In such evaluation, we assessed whether any significant adverse changes in the technological, market, economic, or legal environment in which the investee operates, structural changes in the industry in which the investee operates, changes in the political or legal environment affecting the investee's business and changes in the investee's financial condition.
 A significant or prolonged decline in the fair value of investment below its cost is also objective evidence of impairment.